Obirah/cidr-deny-allow-transformer/README.md

 In reality, you often want to deny certain CIDRs (e.g. those containing IPs of gateways that are exposed to the internet) while you want to allow the rest of a larger CIDR (e.g. you company network).

-With this small library you can do exactly that - pass a CIDR and a subset of denied CIDR and you'll get all allowed CIDRs.
+With this small library you can do exactly that - pass a CIDR and a subset of denied CIDRs and you'll get all allowed CIDRs.

 I recommend using this library, if you're using the [AWS-CDK](https://github.com/aws/aws-cdk) and are